 Aigueze has a medieval section but it’s the stunning views of the Ardèche river which I remember most.
 Just watch your step as the pathway up top is right on the edge of a cliff.
 Technically Aigueze is located in the Gard department, but it is located at the beginning of the Ardèche Gorges.

-After my visit in Aigueze, it was time to take a scenic drive along the D290.
-This road follows the Gorges d’Ardèche and provides some amazing views.
-There are many panoramic stops along the way with parking available.
+After my visit in Aigueze, it was time to take a scenic drive along the D290—which is the best route to take to get panoramic views.
+Heading south from Aigueze, I crossed the Pont de Saint Martin d’Ardèche (Saint Martin bridge) then followed the D290 road along the Gorges d’Ardèche.
+There are many amazing views and a number of panoramic stops along the way with parking available.
 The “Balcon et belvedere des Templiers” reminded me of my drive through Utah seeing Horseshoe Canyon.

 I followed the D290 all the way from Aigueze to Vallon Pont d’Arc and it is well worth doing this drive for the scenery.
 I ended my day with a walk around the town of Vallon Pont d’Arc and there really wasn’t anything too exciting to see.
 Visitors who come to Vallon Pont d’Arc really come for the outdoor activities in the area, the beaches, and water activities at Pont d’Arc.

-I highly recommend a side trip to the Ardèche if you are traveling between Provence and central or northern France.
-There’s much to see and do for 2 days in the Ardèche and quite honestly I wish I could have stayed longer.
+I highly recommend a road trip in Ardèche if you are travelling between Provence and central or northern France.
+There are many attractions and things to see and do for 2 days in Ardèche and quite honestly I wish I could have stayed longer.